K3 (group): Search for new member (2021)

-On 9 February 2021, member Klaasje announced her departure from K3.
+On 9 February 2021, Meijer announced her departure from K3.
 "K3's life is fantastic, but I feel it's time now to spread my wings; just as there is a beginning and an end for everything, now the time has come for me to look further and broaden my horizons.
 I will miss Hanne and Marthe enormously".
 She fulfilled the 2021 group schedules up until the last quarter, including a farewell tour.
-The last performance of Hanne, Klaasje and Marthe as K3 was on 6 November 2021 at the Sportpaleis for 'Back to the Nineties and Nillies', the same date on which they became K3 six years ago.
+The last performance of Verbruggen, Meijer and De Pillecyn together as K3 was on 6 November 2021 at the Sportpaleis for 'Back to the Nineties and Nillies', the same date on which they became K3 six years ago.

 The label, Studio 100, announced a new member will be cast through a survival show similar to K2 zoekt K3 and K3 zoekt K3.
 For the first time, both sexes are qualified to join the group.
 In September 2021, the renewed 'K2 zoekt K3' appeared on Belgian and Dutch television.
 The audition shows are similar to those of The Voice.
-The final was on 27 November 2021, where Klaasje Meijer was also present.
-Marthe De Pillecyn had tested positive for the coronavirus and could not be physically present, she performed by video connection.
-Ultimately, the Dutch Julia Boschman became the winner, who was chosen as the new member of K3 from a total of 22,690 candidates.
+The final was on 27 November 2021, where Meijer was also present.
+De Pillecyn had tested positive for the coronavirus and could not be physically present, she performed by video connection.
+Ultimately, 19-year-old Julia Boschman became the winner, who was chosen as the new member of K3 from a total of 22,690 candidates.